h2non/rocky/README.md

 ### Design

-`rocky` design is driven by keeping versatility and extensibility in mind.
+`rocky` design is driven by keeping versatility and extensibility in mind with small core.
-The main goal is to remain it with a small core and codebase, hosting just the proper responsability and necessary built-in features, and making more efforts providing ways for extensibility.
+Extensibility feature is covered via the middleware layer, which is the core and more powerful feature of `rocky`.

-That level extensibility can be covered via its middleware layer, which is the core and more powerful feature of `rocky`.
+The significant difference between the middleware layer and a common event bus is the control flow capability.

-The relevant difference between the middleware layer and a common event bus (which is very common in asynchronous programming) is the control flow capability.
+Via the middleware you can completely rely on a consistent control flow to perform actions with the HTTP traffic flow, modifying, continuing or stopping it accordingly, for both incoming/outgoing flows.
-Via the middleware you can completely rely on a consistent control flow when performing some actiong with the HTTP traffic flow, continuing or stoping it accordingly.
+This allows you to plug in intermediate jobs with custom logic beetwen different phases of the HTTP flow live cycle.

-This approach allows you to plug in intermediate jobs with custom logic beetwen different stages of the HTTP flow live cycle.
+`rocky` middleware layer is based on `connect` middleware, and it's mostly compatible with existent middleware for `connect`/`express`.

 ### Stability

 rocky is relative young, but production focused project actively maintained and improved.

 Version `0.1.x` was wrote during my free time in less than 10 days (mostly at night during the weekend), therefore it can be considered in `beta` stage.

 Version `0.2.x` introduced significant improvements such as a more consistent API and a new hierarchical middleware layer.